groovy-sky/what-is-my-ip/README.md

 For IP identifying it uses HTTP `X-Forwarded-For` header and can return the result in text/json/jsonp format.

 ## Demo
-You can use https://showip.azurewebsites.net/api/http address to test final result.
-All currently available formats are stored in the bottom table:
+You can use https://showip.azurewebsites.net/api/http address to test the running solution.
+All currently available formats are stored in the table below:

 | API URL |	Response Type | Sample Output (IPv4) |
 |---|---|---|